 This is a public health issue that deserves a serious, immediate response.
 Luckily, unlike many public health issues, it has a simple and obvious fix: start school later.
 Studies have shown that when school starts later, teens generally use the extra time to sleep.
 This is why AAP policy holds that “middle and high schools should aim for a starting time of no earlier than 8:30 AM,” which is exactly what SB 328 (Portantino) requires.

-Pediatricians strongly support SB 328 (Portantino).
+Pediatricians strongly support SB 328 (Portantino) and respectfully urge an AYE vote.
 We thank you for your public service and for your leadership on behalf of the health and well-being of children, youth, and families in California.

 Nancy Graff, M.D., Fellow of the American Academy of Pediatrics